Books To Grow On

 How Books to Grow On Got Its Roots

 Books to Grow On was developed by Family Reading Partnership with the support of local physicians in Tompkins County, NY.
 It was inspired by a community outreach initiative (CATCH) of the American Academy of Pediatrics which sought to encourage Health Care Providers to include literacy promotion in Well Child Care.
-Books to Grow On is similar to the Reach Out and Read program, but serves all children, regardless of income, and gives the same age-appropriate book to each cohort of children.
+Books to Grow On is similar to the Reach Out and Read program, but gives the same age-appropriate book to each cohort of children.
 In 2017 the Books to Grow On program was expanded to include books given before birth, at birth, and before kindergarten.

 How Books to Grow On Works